yasnishi/qcl_pnc/README.md

 ## How to use

 To use the scripts, simply set the input data in notebooks.
-However, only n=4 or 6 (number of qubits) trained quantum circuit model  with D=4 (PQC depth) are available.
+However, only n=4 or 6 (number of qubits) trained quantum circuit learning model with D=4 (PQC depth) are available.
 Optimized parameters are stored in the params directory.

 ## License